 5.1.
-Updated Design and Construction Standards and Specifications
+Updated Design Criteria and Construction Standards and Specifications

-Updated design and construction standards and specifications for the installation, repair, and rehabilitation of existing and proposed system infrastructure, including but not limited to: pipelines, pump stations, and other system appurtenances.
+Updated design criteria, and construction standards and specifications, for the construction, installation, repair, and rehabilitation of existing and proposed system infrastructure components, including but not limited to pipelines, pump stations, and other system appurtenances.
+If existing design criteria and construction standards are deficient to address the necessary component-specific hydraulic capacity as specified in section 8 (System Evaluation, Capacity Assurance and Capital Improvements) of this Attachment, the procedures must include component-specific evaluation of the design criteria.

 5.2.
-Procedures, Protocols and Standards
+Procedures and Standards

-Procedures, protocols, and standards for the inspection and testing of newly constructed, newly installed, repaired, and rehabilitated system pipelines, pumps, and other equipment and appurtenances.
+Procedures, and standards for the inspection and testing of newly constructed, newly installed, repaired, and rehabilitated system pipelines, pumps, and other equipment and appurtenances.

-5.3.
-Component-specific Design Criteria

-Design criteria and standards for system construction and installation, repair and rehabilitation; if existing design criteria and standards are deficient to address necessary capacity determinations, a system condition assessment, as specified in section 8 (ELEMENT 8.
-System Evaluation and Capacity Assurance And Capital Improvements) of this Attachment, must include component-specific evaluation to appropriately assess design criteria and/or existing conditions.

 6. SPILL EMERGENCY RESPONSE PLAN

-The Plan must include a developed Spill Emergency Response Plan to assure immediate detection and response to spills to reduce spill volumes and collect information for prevention of future spills.
+The Plan must include an annually-updated Spill Emergency Response Plan to ensure prompt detection and response to spills to reduce spill volumes and collect information for prevention of future spills.
 The Spill Emergency Response Plan must include procedures to:

 Notify primary responders, appropriate local officials, and appropriate regulatory agencies of a spill in a timely manner;